sigoden/argc/README.md

 ### The default task

-If you define a main function, invoke `argc` without any subcommand will call this function, otherwise `argc` will print help message then exit.
+If the `main` function exists, calling `argc` without any subcommands will call the function, otherwise print a help message and exit.

 ```sh
 # @cmd